Danw33/go-build/README.md

 The tool can be used in combination with CI systems such as Travis and Jenkins.

+## Configuration

+`.build.json` - This file is the configuration loaded by the `go-build` utility.
+It contains the definition of the repositories that will be built, including their location (URL and Path), branches, scrips, and artifacts.
+  - `home` - The "home" directory under which the utility will run (must be writable)
+  - `async` - `true` to run builds in parallel, `false` to run in sequence.
+  - `projects` - Array of project definitions, made up of:
+    - `url` - Git URL for the Project
+    - `path` - Path to use when cloning, and Publishing artifacts (Slugified name)
+    - `artifacts` - Path to extract built artifacts from
+    - `branches` - Array of branch names to build or `['*']` for all remote branches.
+    - `scripts` - Array of script strings to execute (the build process)

 ## License

 The Multi-Project Build Tool is released under the MIT License